Everything You Should Know Before Watching The Collins Cup

 Distance: Non-drafting half-distance triathlon (2 km swim – 80 km bike – 18 km run)

-Each team will consist of 12 triathletes (6 men and 6 women).
+Each team will have 12 triathletes (6 men and 6 women).
 The first 4 men and 4 women are selected automatically based on their PTO World Ranking, and the team captains select the last 2 men and 2 women.

 Selected by the PTO (Professional Triathletes Organisation) board, the team captains will have the responsibility to choose 4 of their team’s 12 triathletes.
 They will select which triathletes will compete against which one during the match selection process (for each race, a different team will name his triathlete first) and finally communicate with their athletes during the bike and run portions.